The Principles of the Twelve Steps – from Step Twelve of The Twelve Steps and Twelve Traditions of Overeaters Anonymous

 Service.
 I don’t only carry the message – I am the message.
 I don’t need to sell program.
 I just need to live these Principles.
 And to keep this recovery, I need to share my experience, strength and hope with others.

 I came to OA thinking I had a problem with food yet learned I had a problem with life.
-I’ve been blessed beyond anything I every thought to wish for.
+I’ve been blessed beyond anything I ever thought to wish for.

 Lifeline April 2015